openvinotoolkit/openvino/docs/install_guides/installing-model-dev-tools.md

 ## <a name="python-developers"></a>For Python Developers

-If you are a Python developer, follow the steps in the <a href="openvino_docs_install_guides_install_dev_tools.html#install-dev-tools">Installing OpenVINO Development Tools</a> section on this page to install it.
+If you are a Python developer, follow the steps in the <a href="#install-dev-tools">Installing OpenVINO Development Tools</a> section on this page to install it.
 Installing OpenVINO Development Tools will also install OpenVINO Runtime as a dependency, so you don’t need to install OpenVINO Runtime separately.
 This option is recommended for new users.

 ## <a name="cpp-developers"></a>For C++ Developers
 If you are a C++ developer, you must first install OpenVINO Runtime separately to set up the C++ libraries, sample code, and dependencies for building applications with OpenVINO.
 These files are not included with the PyPI distribution.
 See the [Install OpenVINO Runtime](./installing-openvino-runtime.md) page to install OpenVINO Runtime from an archive file for your operating system.